d-vinha/chronic-uveitis-predictor/README.md

 Author's contact: duartevinha@gmail.com

+Web application was developed using Next.js and deployed using GitHub

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your